ocharles/blog/posts/2013-12-04-24-days-of-hackage-extensible-effects.md

 ---
-title: 24 Days of Hackage: extensible-effects
+title: "24 Days of Hackage: extensible-effects"
 ---

 To a lot of programmers, the idea of programming with monads is almost